Skip to main content

 In the console, open the gateway group → Instances: when the instance status is Healthy (heartbeat + config sync both succeeded), the deployment is complete.
 After that, publish routes/services in the console and the data plane syncs them automatically.

-The dashboard's metrics and analytics are not stored in the dp-manager: the gateway pushes metric blocks to the dp-manager, which remote-writes them to a Prometheus instance.
-Prometheus is a required external service and is not included in the RPM bundle — you must install and run it yourself, then point the dp-manager at it.
+The dashboard's metrics and analytics are not stored in the dp-manager.
+The gateway pushes metric blocks to the dp-manager, which remote-writes them to a Prometheus instance.
+Prometheus is a required external service and is not included in the RPM bundle.
+Install and run Prometheus, then point the dp-manager at it.

 1. Install Prometheus on the CP host (or a reachable host) and start it with the remote-write receiver enabled: